 To avoid this problem, start shopping for a homeowners policy as soon as your purchase offer is accepted.
 (Homeowners insurance is not the same thing as a home warranty plan.)
 The following tips for buying homeowners insurance are designed to save you time and money.

-Your insurance agent needs extensive information from you to quote you the best rate for your policy.
-To determine insurability, an agent will ask:
+Your insurance agent needs extensive information to quote the best rate for a policy.
+To determine the insurability of the home you plan to buy, an agent will ask:

 - When was the home built?

-- How old is the plumbing and electrical?
+- How old are the plumbing and electrical systems?